Village of Hemingford: Seeking to help local families in need

-“Believe in Hope for the Holiday”, while it’s true, the holiday season is a wonderful time of the year, it can also be daunting as it can put a burden on a family.
-Nominate a family or families local to Hemingford that could use a little help lifting the financial burden that can come along with the season.
+“Believe in Hope for the Holiday,” while it’s true, the holiday season is a wonderful time of the year, it can also be daunting as it can put a burden on a family.
+Nominate a family or families, local to Hemingford, who could use a little help lifting the financial burden that can come along with the season.

-The Village of Hemingford is hosting the 6th Annual Believe in Hemingford to kick off the Holiday Season.
-All are invited to attend the festive event on Wednesday, Nov.
+The Village of Hemingford is hosting the 6th Annual Believe in Hemingford to kick-off the holiday season.
+The public is invited to attend the festive event on Wednesday, Nov.
 30. This year the ladies at the village office decided to use the funds raised during the event to help out a local family in need.

 People are also reading…

-Proceeds from the free will donation soup supper will benefit a local nominated family or families that are struggling this holiday season.
+Proceeds from the free will donation soup supper will benefit a local nominated family or families.
 Nomination forms may be picked up at the village office and need to be returned no later than Tuesday, Nov.
-29 by 5 p.m. in a sealed envelope.
+29, by 5 p.m. in a sealed envelope.
 Nominations will remain anonymous and will be reviewed by the selection committee.

 “We have partnered with the CYO (Catholic Youth Organization) and MYF (Methodist Youth Foundation) organizations,” said Jespersen.